List of Fairfax County Public Schools middle schools: James Fenimore Cooper Middle School

 James Fenimore Cooper Middle School is a middle school in McLean.
-Cooper Middle School is located in Region 1 and feeds into Langley High School.
+It is located in Region 1 and feeds into Langley High School.
 The school serves students in grades 7 and 8.

 History

 In 1958, Fairfax County began creating intermediate schools to create a smooth transition between elementary and high school.
 In 1959, Intermediate School #2 was officially named after American writer James Fenimore Cooper.
 Construction on Cooper Intermediate School began in December 1961, and opened its doors to students on September 4, 1962, as schools in Fairfax County were integrating.
 The school's inaugural principal was William D. McKinney.
 In 1990, Cooper Intermediate became Cooper Middle School.
 The school was renovated in 1968 and in 2022.
 New additions from the 2022 renovations include new classrooms, an updated library, and new admin offices.
-The school's mascot is the Cougar.
+The school's mascot is the Cougar, and its school colors are blue, white, and yellow/gold.

 Administration

-The current principal of Cooper Middle School is Maureen McLoughlin.
-Before being appointed principal in the 2024-2025 school year, McLoughlin was the vice principal of Cooper.
-She also was the assistant principal at Franklin Middle School.
-However, before arriving at Cooper, McLoughlin worked in the English department.
+The current principal of Cooper Middle School is Maureen McLoughlin, successor to Lisa Barrow.
+Before being appointed principal in the 2024-2025 school year, McLoughlin was the vice principal of Cooper, and was previously the assistant principal at Franklin Middle School.
+Before arriving at Cooper, McLoughlin worked in the English department.
 She was the English Department Chair as well as an English teacher at Katherine Johnson Middle School.

+The current vice principals are Gregory Brotemarkle (8th grade) and Jennifer Diglio (7th grade).
+The director of student services is Dana Scabis.